yjzhenglamarmota/yujiezheng_website/content/authors/admin/_index.md

 - name: California Institute of Technology

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on developing and applying new techniques to analyze a combination of geodetic observations – primarily Interferometric Synthetic Aperture Radar (InSAR), to better understanding changes of the Earth’s surface related to natural (e.g., active tectonics and volcanic processes, permafrost thawing/freezing) and anthropogenic processes (e.g., withdrawal of groundwater from aquifers).
+bio: My research focuses on developing and applying new techniques to analyze a combination of geodetic observations to better understanding changes of the Earth’s surface related to natural and anthropogenic processes.

 # Interests to show in About widget
 interests: